-Calcium is one of the most abundant minerals in the body and does a lot more than strengthening our bones and teeth.
+Needless to say, calcium is one of the most abundant minerals in the body.
+It does a whole lot more than just strengthening our bones and teeth.
 Hence the deficiency of calcium can affect many of our body functions.

 Calcium is necessary for many important processes like:

 - Formation and strengthening of bones and teeth

 - Muscle contractions

 - Maintaining a normal heart rhythm

 Though 99% of the calcium in our body is stored in the bones, other tissues like muscles and blood also contain calcium.